 In the knowledge-based and innovation-dependent economy of the 21st Century, our College's undergraduate and graduate programs prepare students who can enter the workforce ready to meet local, national and international needs in a globally competitive environment.
 We invite you to explore the many opportunities that await you in the Charles E. Schmidt College of Science — where together we create the future!

-Interim Dean, College of Science
+Dean and Professor, College of Science